 5. Parties and holiday gatherings

-Why it may cause anxiety: Noise, music, and décor can make many kids anxious.
-But for some kids with anxiety, social situations can be especially difficult.
+Why it may cause anxiety: For some kids, social situations can be especially difficult.
 They may be afraid of meeting new people or speaking to relatives they haven’t seen in a long time.
 Some kids may avoid parties or interacting with others because they’re afraid of being judged.
-They may also be worried that they won’t know how to act or respond in a new situation.

 How you can help: Give your child a graceful out.
 If the party is local and you have a sitter (or if your child is old enough to stay home alone), it’s OK for your child to miss this gathering.
 If you’re traveling and that’s not an option, find an out-of-the-way spot from which your child can watch.
-Maybe there’s a table that’s removed from the chaos.
 You can also ask the host if there’s another room your child can hang out in.

 6. Small talk

 Why it may cause anxiety: Chitchat like “How much you’ve grown!” or “How’s school going?” is common at holiday gatherings.
-But some kids with anxiety are uncomfortable talking about school, because it can trigger negative emotions.
+But some kids with learning and thinking differences are uncomfortable talking about school, because it can make them feel bad.
 Other kids might struggle with conversation skills.

 How you can help: Role-play social interactions.
 Help your child come up with answers to common questions and practice how to engage in conversation.
 Teach polite ways to change topics, like asking questions of the other person.
 And before you go, agree on a signal your child can use when you need to jump in and help.